jeffboody/libnn/readme.md

 Fair cGAN Training Procedure
 ----------------------------

-The fair cGAN training procedure below has the following benefits compared to the original procedure.

 The fairness of the adversarial game is improved by ensuring that both generator and discriminator are trained using the same data.
 To understand this point better, consider the